 - Step-up rings will only cover so many sizes, and having to swap lenses is already a pain.
 I can’t imagine having to swap filters too. ↩

-- This is the kind you want, not a UV filter which doesn’t nothing for digital cameras outside of degrade picture quality and cost more.
-I personally like Hoya’s HD line of filters for anything that’s not neutral density where I go for B+W’s 10-stop “3.0 1,000x” filters.↩
+- This is the kind you want, not a UV filter which does nothing for digital cameras outside of degrade picture quality and cost more.
+I personally like Hoya’s clear filters for anything that’s not neutral density where I go for Breakthrough Photography’s X4 filters.↩